zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns represent:

+(mix1: DDFact + comp DDFact, mix2: DDFact + linx, mix3: comp DDFact + linx)

 1. lower bound computed by a heuristic method
-2. upper bound constructed from a dual feasible solution
+2. upper bounds constructed from a dual feasible solution for single and mixing upper bounds
-3. integrality gap (= upper bound $-$ lower bound)
+3. integrality gaps (= upper bound $-$ lower bound) for single and mixing upper bounds
-4. duality gap when solving the continuous realxations of MESP
+4. duality gaps when solving the continuous realxations of MESP for single and mixing upper bounds
-5. number of variables fixed to $0$
+5. number of variables fixed to $0$ for single and mixing upper bounds
-6. number of variables fixed to $1$
+6. number of variables fixed to $1$ for single and mixing upper bounds
-7. number of variables fixed to $0$ or $1$
+7. number of variables fixed to $0$ or $1$ for single and mixing upper bounds
+8. mixing parameter values for mixing upper bounds
-8. wall clock time for solving the continuous relaxations of MESP
+9. wall clock time for solving the continuous relaxations of MESP for single and mixing upper bounds
-9. mixing upper bound, mixing integrality gap, and mixing parameter value.

 ### Graph ###